Waziup/WaziCloud/kubernetes/INSTALL.md

 Next, install the [proxies](proxies/README.md).

-For installing DEIS, follow the instructions [here](../deis/README.md).
+Also install the kubernetes dashboard.

 Troubleshooting
 ---------------